BelarusAndreas/WCS-Playground/README.md

 ### 💡Ideas
 If you have some ideas or want to add something so please start a [discussion on GitHub](https://github.com/BelarusAndreas/WCS-Playground/discussions/) or [contact me](mailto:wcs.playground.ru@gmail.com).

-### 🔍 Searching for other systems?
+### 🔍 WoltLab isn't yours?
 If you're searching for other systems, so please have a look on my other repositorys like [Content-Management-Systems](https://github.com/BelarusAndreas/Content-Management-Systems) and [Forums](https://github.com/BelarusAndreas/Forums)

 ### 🔩 To-Do's
-🔸Add new Core-Packages if there will be new releases \
+🔸Add new core-packages if there will be new releases \
-🔸Add manuals for any Core-Packages in different languages \
+🔸Add manuals for any core-packages in different languages \
-🔸Translate all Instructions in english language
+🔸Translate all instructions in english language

 ### ⚖️ Legal
 ✅ Use all files freely for private and commercial purposes \